cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

-One of the most useful examples of deconstructors is the one for `KeyValuePair<TKey,TValue>`, which allows for easy access of key and value while iterating over a dictionary:
+One of the most useful examples of deconstructors is the one for `KeyValuePair<TKey,TValue>`, which allows for easy access to key and value while iterating over a dictionary:

 ```cs
 foreach(var (key, value) in new Dictionary<int, string> { [1] = "val1", [2] = "val2" })